tobias-z/soft-databases/graph-databases-assignment/README.md

 ## Business Case

 The business case is to provide a way to view pages and their links.
-We should also be able to figure out if a selected page is important.
+We should also be able to figure out which pages are important.

 ## Data